Haunted (1977 film): Plot

 That night, Andrew gets drunk and disturbs patrons of a local saloon.
 Meanwhile, after leaving Michelle at the hospital, Patrick and Jennifer sped the night camping in the desert and have sex.
 Back at the ranch, Andrew begins receiving mysterious phone calls from the newly-installed phone booth.
 The woman's voice on the other end instructs him to venture into the mountains to locate the gold.
 Andrew departs in the middle of the night by boat along a river that winds into the mountains to meet with Prosperina, a Native American seer, to seek guidance.
 Prosperina suggests that Jennifer is a reincarnation of Abanaki.
 When Prosperina demands that Andrew give her a share of the gold, he angrily strangles her to death.

 Patrick and Jennifer return to the ranch, where Jennifer uncovers newspaper clipping about the various tragedies that have befallen Patrick and Russell's family.
 Andrew arrives suddenly and attacks Jennifer, accusing her of being Abanaki.
 He binds and gags her, and confesses to having caused the accident that killed his brother out of jealousy.
-At nightfall, Patrick and Andrew depart to search for Jennifer, unaware she is being held captive by Andrew.
+At nightfall, Patrick and Russell depart to search for Jennifer, unaware she is being held captive by Andrew.
 She manages to escape, and is chased by Andrew through the ranch.

 Jennifer attempts to call police from the phone booth in the cemetery, but is taunted by Andrew, who manages to break inside before Jennifer stabs him with a sharpened stick.
 When he pulls the stick out of his chest, he strikes a lightbulb in the phone booth that explodes and sets him on fire, burning him to death.
-Andrew and Russell arrive moments later, and Jennifer collapses.
+Patrick and Russell arrive moments later, and Jennifer collapses.

-Some time later, Patrick and Andrew depart the ranch, as does Jennifer, who goes on her own, despite Patrick expressing his love for her.
+Some time later, Patrick and Russell depart the ranch, as does Jennifer, who goes on her own, despite Patrick expressing his love for her.
 Meanwhile, Abanaki's spirit is seen wandering on horseback through the nearby desert.